Contengent/Contengent/README.md

 <details>
  <summary><h3> 🧮Contengent's Programming History </h3></summary>
-  Okok so like, I started with minecraft and coding some cheats and stuff, because I wasn't very good and I wanted to play factions.
-I them moved on to doing school work (crazy I know), which kinda stopped my coding <b>progress</b> (I was doing stuff, it was just really stupid or simple) except for when people would like, ask me if I could code them a website, and I just hated saying no so I learned even if I say "llol I'm not coding u a website broski".
+  I started with minecraft and coding some cheats and stuff, because I wasn't very good and I wanted to play factions.
+I then moved on to doing school work (crazy I know), which kinda stopped my coding <b>progress</b> (I was doing stuff, it was just really stupid or simple) except for when people would like, ask me if I could code them a website, and I just hated saying no so I learned even if I say "llol I'm not coding u a website broski".
 Then eventually highschool hit and I got really stressed with all my courses and stuff so I started coding a lot more, and learning a whole bunch of stuff.

-Now I'm just chilling and learning even more!
-Every day I work on something, it's like a new lesson. :>
+   Now I'm focused on actually writing software that I can post to my github.
+I Mainly code stuff that I have a deep interest in, such as: Proof of concept malware, malware/exploit reasearch, and undetectable game cheats will mostly be posted here.
+I don't really plan on making anything related to game development anymore, since I've decided that it is highly uninteresting to me, and that I do not have the artistic skillset (drawing, making music, etc.) to do so.

 </details>

 <!--